Despite being a vastly growing field of education, online learning has many disadvantages.

 - Less Credibility

-Now, let us dive deeper into the downside of online learning in 2022!
+Now, let us dive deeper into the downside of online learning!

 1. Limited Teacher-to-Student Feedback

-One of the main features of traditional learning is the instant feedback teachers give to their students.
-While in a conventional classroom environment, this feedback can come quickly, whereas with e-learning, this possibility is limited.
+One of the main features of traditional learning is the instant feedback teachers give their students.
+This feedback can come quickly in a conventional classroom environment, whereas with e-learning, this possibility is limited.

 2. Risk of Social Isolation